|Santa Cruz Island fox pair; photo: Kevin Schaffer|

 |San Clemente Island fox; photo: Paul Bronstein|

 The endangered populations on San Miguel, Santa Cruz and Santa Catalina Island are stable at pre-crisis levels, while Santa Rosa Island continues to recover.
 Land managers continue to monitor populations; introduced disease and the on-going drought pose continuing threats.
-The island foxes on the two islands managed by the U.S. Navy, San Clemente and San Nicolas, are not listed as federally Endangered.
+The island foxes on the two islands managed by the U.S. Navy–San Clemente and San Nicolas–are not listed as federally Endangered.
 The San Clemente Island fox population continues to be robust with natural fluctuation.
-However, the San Nicolas population took an unexpected decline in 2013.
-As counting begins in fall of 2014, radio collars will be used again on San Nicolas to try and determine the cause for this sudden decline.
+However, the San Nicolas population took an unexpected decline thru 2013-2014 that has been linked to the drought and its impact on food resources.

 - Collins, P. W. (1980).
 Food habits of the island fox (Urocyon littoralis littoralis) on San Miguel Island, California.
 In proceedings of The Second Conference on Scientific Research in the National Parks: Vol. 12.
 Terrestrial biology, zoology (NTIS.
 Publication No. 81-100133, pp. 152-164).
 Washington DC: National Park Service.